demisto/content/Packs/CyberTotal/Playbooks/CyberTotal_Auto_Enrichment_-_CyCraft_README.md

-This playbook is used to automatically enrich indicators(ip, url, domain, md5, sha1, sha256).
-These indicators should be set as input of this playbook.
-The output of this playbook includes detection engines, positive detections, detection ratio, severity, confidence and threat.
+This playbook automatically enriches indicators (including IPs, URLs, domains; MD5, SHA-1, and SHA-256 file hashes).
+Playbook input: the indicators you want to enrich.
+Playbook output: detection engine results, positive detections, detection ratios; as well as severity, confidence, and threat scores.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.